 - Once a 2T chair hits the market there will be much media interest providing automatic PR.
 Firms without a 2T model are likely to be disadvantaged.

-Most office managers are unaware of environmental deficit and minor morbidity is ignored and regarded as normal.
+An office manager is often unaware of environmental deficit on office health and so minor morbidity is ignored and regarded as normal.
 The relationship between the physical office environment, minor morbidity and productivity is not understood.
 Staff are often unaware of environment problems which can only be assessed by investigation using a system shown below.

 Most symptoms abate on quitting the office and others settle with a day or two off work.
 It is only when a worker is forced to leave the job as a result of a possible work related illness that senior management become aware that a problem exists.
 The danger of litigation can seriously concentrate the mind.